Diet and Nutrition

 4- Increased Fiber Intake Is Good For Your Health

 Fiber is definitely crucial for good health but you should try not to surpass the recommended daily limit of 30g.
-Be sure to injest an array of different types of fiber by varying the food sources to improve gut health.
+Be sure to ingest an array of different types of fiber by varying the food sources to improve gut health.

 5- Cutting out food groups is the answer